webjey/toyrobot/README.md

 # ToyRobot
-Sample application for simulating a robot on a 5x5 unit table.
+Sample application for simulating a robot within a table top.

 ## Requirements:
 - Python version 3.2 or above